Tomáš Berdych: 2011: Sixth title, World Tour Finals semi-final

-His next tournament was the 2011 Swedish Open, where he reached the semifinals, before losing to eventual champion Robin Söderling in straight sets.
+His next tournament was the 2011 Swedish Open, where he reached the semis, losing to Robin Söderling in straight sets.

 Berdych kicked off his US Open Series at the 2011 Rogers Cup.
-As he was seeded seventh, he received a bye into the second round.
-In the second round, he beat Alexandr Dolgopolov 4–6, 6–2, 6–3.
+He beat Alexandr Dolgopolov.
 From that match onward, Berdych changed his racket to the Head YouTek™ IG Instinct MP.
-In the Round of 16, Berdych defeated Ivo Karlović with the scoreline of 6–3, 7–6.
-In the quarterfinals, Berdych fell to Janko Tipsarević 4–6, 4–6.
+In the Round of 16, Berdych defeated Ivo Karlović.
+In the quarterfinals, Berdych fell to Janko Tipsarević.

 Berdych competed in the 2011 Western & Southern Open held in Cincinnati, United States.
-As the eighth seed, he received a bye into the second round.
-In the quarterfinals, Berdych stunned the two-time defending champion, Roger Federer in straight sets.
+In the quarterfinals, he stunned the two-time defending champion, Roger Federer in straight sets.
 In the semifinals, Berdych faced No. 1 Novak Djokovic.
-Berdych retired after losing the first set 5–7, citing injury to the right shoulder.
+Berdych retired after losing the first set, citing injury to the right shoulder.

-The next tournament Berdych played in was the 2011 US Open, the final Grand Slam of 2011.
-In the first round, Berdych defeated French qualifier Romain Jouan 6–2, 7–6, 6–1.
-In the second round, Berdych dominated against Fabio Fognini 7–5, 6–0, 6–0.
-In the third round, Berdych retired against 20th seed, Janko Tipsarević, after re-aggravating the shoulder injury he suffered at the 2011 Western & Southern Open.
-He was trailing 4–6, 0–5 when he retired.
+The next tournament Berdych played in was the 2011 US Open.
+Berdych defeated Romain Jouan and Fabio Fognini, but in the third round, Berdych retired against 20th seed, Janko Tipsarević, after re-aggravating the shoulder injury he suffered at the 2011 Western & Southern Open.

-Berdych played with the Czech Republic Davis Cup team against Romania in the 2011 Davis Cup World Group Play-offs.
+Berdych played with the Czech Republic Davis Cup team against Romania in the 2011 Davis Cup World Group play-offs.
 In his singles rubber, Berdych defeated Victor Crivoi in straight sets.
-Berdych then teamed up with Radek Štěpánek in the doubles rubber, and they defeated Marius Copil and Horia Tecău 3–6, 6–3, 6–0, 6–2. Štěpánek also won his singles rubber to guarantee the Czech Republic a spot in the 2012 Davis Cup World Group.
+Berdych then teamed up with Radek Štěpánek in the doubles rubber, and they defeated Marius Copil and Horia Tecău. Štěpánek also won his singles rubber to guarantee the Czech Republic a spot in the 2012 Davis Cup World Group.

-After pulling out of the 2011 Proton Malaysian Open due to a recurring shoulder injury, Berdych competed at the 2011 China Open as the third seed.
-Berdych defeated Jürgen Melzer and Philipp Kohlschreiber in the first and second rounds, respectively, both in straight sets.
+After pulling out of the 2011 Proton Malaysian Open due to a recurring shoulder injury, Berdych competed at the 2011 China Open, beating Jürgen Melzer and Philipp Kohlschreiber, both in straight sets.
 In the quarterfinals, Berdych dominated against Fernando Verdasco, thrashing him 6–1, 6–0.
-Berdych reached his first final since the 2010 Wimbledon Championships after a hard-fought 6–4, 4–6, 6–1 victory over top seed, Jo-Wilfried Tsonga.
-Berdych won his sixth title of his career and his first title since the 2009 BMW Open, after defeating Marin Čilić in the final 3–6, 6–4, 6–1.
+Berdych reached his first final since the 2010 Wimbledon Championships after a hard-fought victory over top seed, Jo-Wilfried Tsonga.
+Berdych won his sixth title of his career and his first title since the 2009 BMW Open, after defeating Marin Čilić in the final in three sets.